 With its red and white stripes, the Mendil completes the traditional dress of the woman in the province of Fahs-Anjra.
 "Women's clothing is constituted, in the eight rural communes, a fouta (large towel usually in white color), a chachia (hat) straw and decorated with red and green wool Pompoms and a Mendil, "says Mrs. Iarbitin.

-The Mendil is usually worn around the waist of the wife.
+The Mendil is usually worn around the waist.
 "It's a sartorial tradition that's always kept by women in the rural province of Fahs-Anjra.
 Even girls, who continue their studies in the big Moroccan cities or in abroad, want to wear the Mendil when they come to pass their holidays in their villages, "says Ms. Iarbitin.
 And of specify that "the Mendil of the rural communes of Fahs-Anjjra distinguished from that of other mountainous regions in Morocco.

 The Mendil is made from cotton in this towns and is distinguished by its large